artyom-beilis/skyhopper/README.md

 ## Notes for iOS Users

+You need to provide some permissions to Safari in order to run AstroHopper Properly

+Device Orientation Sensors:

 - For iOS 13.0 and above you need to allow access to device orientation information by pressing `Enable Device Orientation` button once application loads
 - For iOS 12.2 and before 13 you need to allow access via: _Settings > Safari > Motion and Orientation access_

+Geolocation (watch for No Geolocation message on screen):

+- Settings > Privacy > Location Services ON.
+Then scroll down to "Safari Web..." and check mark "While Using the App".
+For iOS 14.0 and above both precise and approximate location should work.

 ## Installing AstroHopper